thetsajeet/lab/angular/Section-1.md

 - same as @Output()
 - output is not a signal, it creates an underlying EventEmitter
-- why was it created? because no decorator required & shorter code syntax
+- why was it created? because no decorator is now required & shorter code syntax
-- doesn't matter @Output() / output() has stricter type checking
+- doesn't matter @Output() / output().
+- Has stricter type checking

 ### Loops and Conditions